amari-calipso/skye-lang/README.md

     }
 }
 ```
-Structs, bitfields, and unions can be initialized through a compound literal:
+Structs and unions can be initialized through a compound literal:
 ```
-let myStructInstance = MyStructBinding.{ x: 1.0, y: 2.0 };
-let a = 2;
+let y = 2.0;
-// field name can be omitted when it collides with the expression name let myBitfieldInstance = MyBitfieldBinding.{ a, b: 1 };
-let myUnionInstance = MyUnionBinding.{ a }; // only one field of a union can be initialized
+let myStructInstance = MyStructBinding.{ x: 1.0, y }; // field name can be omitted when it collides with the expression name let myUnionInstance = MyUnionBinding.{ a }; // only one field of a union can be initialized
 ```
 # Impl